17-jay/Prime/README.md

 # Prime
-Python basics:
+## Python basics:
-    1. A simple To Do List with simple tasks: Add, Save,Update, Delete
+    - A simple To Do List
-    2. Acronym Creator
+    - Acronym Creator
-    3. Health Checker
+    - Health Checker